Confidential Memory Screening

 - Have my family or friends noticed changes in my mood, behavior, personality, or desire to do things?

-Note: A memory screening is not used to diagnose any particular illness and does not replace consultation with a qualified physician or other health care professional.
+Note: A Baseline Memory Screen is not used to diagnose any particular illness and does not replace consultation with a qualified physician or other health care professional.
+BMS results are provided to you in paper form so that you can share them with your physician.